Guilbritto/Guilbritto/README.md

 ## About

-- 📚 I like to studies now tecnologies
+- 📚 I like to studies new tecnologies
 - ❤️ In loke with Javascript
 - 🎵 I love play guitar